A day of historic firsts in Congress

 First indigenous women in Congress

-New Mexico's Deb Haaland and Kansas' Sharice Davids, both Democrats, are the nation's first Native American women in Congress.
+New Mexico's Deb Haaland and Kansas' Sharice Davids, both Democrats, are the nation's first Native American women to serve in Congress.

 Haaland was sworn in wearing a traditional Pueblo dress and moccasins, a spokesman told NBC News.

-Note: CORRECTION (Jan.
-3, 3:50 p.m.
-ET): An earlier version of this article misidentified the first woman elected to Congress from Iowa.
-It was Joni Ernst, who was elected to the Senate in 2014.
-It was not Abby Finkenauer or Cindy Axne, who were sworn in as representatives today as the first women from Iowa in the House.